athena-seguace/CGX-ProfileX/README.md

     -   RESTful API with secure endpoints.
     -   MongoDB Atlas for cloud-hosted database operations.

--   **Dockerized Local Development**

-    -   Fully containerized setup with Docker and Docker Compose.
-    -   Nginx used locally to serve Client and reverse-proxy API requests.

--   **Production Deployment**
-    -   Deployed to Render: client as static site, server as web service.
-    -   Secure communication between Client and Server over HTTPS.

 ## Project Structure

 This project follows a standard full-stack monorepo layout: